 Drive While Unlicensed

 In certain circumstances an offence of unlicensed driving can be dealt with by way of an infringement notice (that is, a ticket).
-In this case no disqualification period applies and the matter will not be heard in court (unless you ask for it to be heard by a Magistrate).
-Whether or not to issue an infringement notice for the offence is a decision for the Police.
+In this case no disqualification period applies and the matter will not be heard in court (unless you ask for it to be heard by a magistrate).
+Whether or not to issue an infringement notice for the offence is a decision for the police.

 If you are convicted in court of unlicensed driving you cannot apply for a restricted or work licence during the term of your disqualification.

-The reason that you did not hold a licence is very relevant to the penalty calculation for offences of unlicensed driving.
+The reason that you did not hold a licence is relevant to the penalty calculation for an offence of unlicensed driving.
 In some cases a person might commit the offence simply because their licence expired and they forgot to renew it.
 If you are charged in circumstances like that, a fine will likely be imposed, calculated with reference to your financial circumstances such as your level of income, expenses and other financial obligations.
 A conviction may or may not be recorded against your name.